MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-III-Social-Security-Administration/part-404-Federal-OldAge-Survivors-Disability-Insurance-1950-/subpart-E-Deductions-Reductions-Nonpayments-Benefits/section-404.401.md

 ##### § 404.401 Deduction, reduction, and nonpayment of monthly benefits or lump-sum death payments. #####

-Under certain conditions, the amount of a monthly insurance benefit (see §§ 404.380 through 404.384 of this part for provisions concerning special payments at age 72) or the lump-sum death payment as calculated under the pertinent provisions of sections 202 and 203 of the Act (including reduction for age under section 202(q) of a monthly benefit) must be increased or decreased to determine the amount to be actually paid to a beneficiary.
+Under certain conditions, the amount of a monthly insurance benefit or the lump-sum death payment as calculated under the pertinent provisions of sections 202 and 203 of the Act (including reduction for age under section 202(q) of a monthly benefit) must be increased or decreased to determine the amount to be actually paid to a beneficiary.
 Increases in the amount of a monthly benefit or lump-sum death payment are based upon recomputation and recalculations of the primary insurance amount (see subpart C of this part).
 A decrease in the amount of a monthly benefit or lump-sum death payment is required in the following instances:

 (a) *Reductions.* A reduction of a person's monthly benefit is required where: